Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 We’ve all tried to cut corners and save some money at one point or another in our lives.
 And in many instances, we end up regretting it.
 But Hostinger is a secure and reliable web host.

 They do have a handful of annoying upsells, but it’s not that bad in comparison to other services.

 Hostinger has 24/7/365 support via live chat, easy setups, a user-friendly control panel, and a 30-day money-back guarantee.

 #6 – InMotion Review — Best For VPS Web Hosting Service

 InMotion is far from a household name.
 But it’s an exceptional web hosting provider with top of the line technology, a wide range of hosting plans, and thousands of happy customers.

-If you’re looking for a reliable and dependable web host, InMotion is a company that you can trust.
-They have an A+ rating with the Better Business Bureau and have been certified by CNET for 17 years.
+If you’re looking for a reliable and dependable web host, InMotion is a company you can trust.
+They have an A+ rating with the Better Business Bureau and a CNET certification for the last 17 years.

-They have a 99.9% uptime rate and a 90-day money-back guarantee.
-Here’s a closer look at some of the other top features and benefits of InMotion:
+They also have a 99.9% uptime rate and a 90-day money-back guarantee.
+Here’s a closer look at some of the other top features and benefits:

-But for those of you who have outgrown shared hosting and need to upgrade, I’d recommend InMotion as a top consideration for VPS hosting.
+And if you outgrow shared hosting and need to upgrade, I recommend InMotion as a top consideration for VPS hosting.
+Their VPS plans include: